 If you aren't a fan of the flavor of ground turkey, cooking it with extra seasonings or sauce may be the ticket.
 You can also cook it with onions, garlic, carrots, and/or celery as we do in this recipe!

 Sometimes extra lean ground turkey can turn out a bit bland and dry.
-If you came home with an extra-lean version, simply add olive oil or avocado oil to the pan while cooking.
+If you come home with an extra-lean version, simply add olive oil or avocado oil to the pan while cooking.
 You can also use Ghee, which is clarified butter for a healthy nutritional boost!

 Both turkey and chicken are poultry and considered lean protein.
 Turkey actually tends to have fewer calories and fat than chicken while having slightly more iron.
 The most important thing to consider is the quality of the meat.
 Organic, free-range chicken and turkey that were raised humanely and minimally processed tend to produce healthier products.